KonstantinData/Bootcamp-Analytics/Unicorn_Company_Project/Phase_2_Data_Cleaning_using_Spreadsheets/Documantation.md

    16.3  In a new sheet, create a dropdown of category and product which returns the price
          for a unit (which you previously solved in exercise 9.)

-         Hint:
       16.3.1   In order to make your job easier and for it to look cleaner, you should first define "named ranges" for every column you will use - product name, category, unit price.

                   `Created named ranges for: Category, Product Name, and Unit Price Before Discount.
 These named ranges can now be used on a new sheet to create search tools such as drop-down menus, filters, INDEX functions, and more.´

       16.3.2   Create a drop-down list of categories:

                   -  In a separate cell, use data validation to create a drop-down list of categories, using the category column in your data as the source.
 In the data validation criteria, use